glaciers-in-archives/snowman/README.md

 ##### URI

-The `uri` function takes a string and tries to cast it to a URI, if it fails it will produce an error.
+The `uri` function takes a string and attempts to cast it to a URI, and produces an error upon failure.

 ```
 {{ uri "https://schema.org/Person" }}